ietf-wg-acme/acme/draft-ietf-acme-acme.md

 newKey (requrired, JWK):
 : The JWK thumbprint of the new key

+Both of these thumbprints MUST be computed as specified in {{!RFC7638}}, using the SHA-256 digest.
+The values in the "oldKey" and "newKey" fields MUST be the base64url encodings of the thumbprints.

 The client then encapsulates the key-change object in a JWS, signed with the client's current account key (i.e., the key matching the "oldKey" value).
-This JWS is NOT REQUIRED to have the "nonce" and "url" fields, despite the general requirement that these fields be present.

 This inner JWS then become the payload of the JWS that the client sends to the server.
 The outer JWS is signed with the key pair that the the client wishes to have the server use as its account key (i.e., the key pair matching the "newKey" value).
 The client sends this outer JWS in a POST request to the server's "key-change" resource.

+Both the inner and outer JWS MUST meet the normal requirements for an ACME JWS (see {{request-authentication}}).
+Each JWS MUST have a distinct nonce, but the "url" parameter MUST be the same for both JWS objects.

 This transaction has signatures from both the old and new keys so that the server can verify that the holders of the two keys both agree to the change.